micro/mucl/docs/guide/installation.md

-# Installing mu
+# Installing mucl

-You can install mu by downloading a release from GitHub or by using our installer script.
+You can install mucl by downloading a release from GitHub or by using our installer script.

 Choose your adventure below.

 ## Direct Download

-You can download the binary from the [mu releases page](https://github.com/micro/mucl/releases) on GitHub and add to your `$PATH`.
+You can download the binary from the [mucl releases page](https://github.com/micro/mucl/releases) on GitHub and add to your `$PATH`.

-The mu_VERSION_checksums.txt file contains the SHA-256 checksum for each file.
+The mucl_VERSION_checksums.txt file contains the SHA-256 checksum for each file.

 ## Installer Script